 - Multi-level analysis (pretest is modeled to increase precision) - Moderators: Student grade level, student performance on sight word pretest and phonological pretest, and teacher special education experience - Sample divided into two groups.
 Separate analyses for: 1.
-Students who scored zero on sight word pretest 2.
-Students who scored above zero on sight word pretest We believe that these two groups are fundamentally different types of learners.
-We can reasonably assume that the second group understood the pretest.
+Students who scored zero on sight word pretest - 2.
+Students who scored above zero on sight word pretest We can reasonably assume that the second group understood the pretest.